ntta/unmatched-scraper/README.md

 ## <a name="data-source"></a> Data Source

-Within this version, the app leverages JSON data files obtained from [Unmatched Maker](https://unmatched.cards) as the principal data source, which are subsequently imported into the database.
-The JSON files are stored in `src/json` and encompass the following:
+In this version, the app utilises JSON data files sourced from [Unmatched Maker](https://unmatched.cards) as the primary data source.These files are imported into the database after having been modified, potentially including the application of [Styled Strings](#styled-strings).
+The JSON files are stored in `src/json` and include the following:

 - _boards.json_
 - _cards.json_